 The University's research strategy shows its commitment to enhancing its research capacity and building its community of postgraduate and postdoctoral researchers.
-It is also seeking to increase the number of staff and the quality of work submitted to the next research assessment and will be submitting to the Business and Management Unit of Assessment in REF 2014.
+Institute of Education staff have successfully supported a number of students to completion at doctoral level.
+The Institute is also seeking to increase the number of staff and the quality of work submitted to the next research assessment and will be submitting to the Education Unit of Assessment in REF 2014.